jake-knerr/chess/README.md

 #### Do not overmatch.
 Fragments and states must not match content in nested components.

 Components are encapsulated.
-Only a component's defining rule is exposed to external classes.
+Only a component's defining rule is exposed to external classes for modification.

-#### Creating a component:
+#### Steps when creating a component:

 1. Write the defining class rule.
-2. Write the fragment classes if the order they appear in the HTML structure.
-3. Write the extension classes if the order they appear in the HTML structure.
+1. Write the fragment and extension classes if the order they appear in the HTML structure.
-4. Write the state classes below the fragments.
+1. Write the state classes below the fragments/extensions.

 **[⬆ Table of Contents](#toc)**